MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

     ![extension page](./media/azure-profile/extensions-page.png)

 4. Deploy the VMs from the VM template.
-5. VMM onboards the VMs deployed through VM template to the *Azure Update Management* service and provides the link to the Azure console for managing the updates in the console.
+5. VMM does the onboarding for the VMs deployed through VM template to the *Azure Update Management* service and provides the link to the Azure console for managing the updates.
     ![virtual machines information](./media/azure-profile/virtual-machines-information.png)
 6. Click the **Update Status** link under **Azure Update Management info** to assess and deploy the updates for the VM.